WebAssembly/component-model/design/mvp/CanonicalABI.md

     flat_ft = flatten_functype(opts, ft, 'lift')
     assert(types_match_values(flat_ft.params, flat_args))
 ```
-Each lifted function call starts by immediately trapping on recursive
+Each lifted function call starts by immediately trapping on possible recursive
-reentrance (as defined by `call_is_recursive` above).
+reentrance (as defined by `call_might_be_recursive` above).

 The `thread_func` is immediately called from a new `Thread` created and resumed
 at the end of `canon_lift` and so control flow proceeds directly to the `enter`.